islandoftex/arara/website/content/manual/Methods.md

   path = getSession().get('environment:PATH');
   ```

-- `arara` This namespace provides flags that control the underlying behaviour of
+- `arara`: This namespace provides flags that control the underlying behaviour of
   arara.
 Flags are used in rules and may be manipulated by the user.
 Be aware
   that every change in this namespace will result in the tool acting like you
   know what you did.
 Use this power with care.
 Currently, there is only one